Săpânța: Etymology and history

 Săpânța in the Josephinian Land Survey of the Máramaros County, 1782–85.

 The name Zapancha (today's Săpânța) was mentioned for the first time in the year 1373 in direct connection with a property conflict between the local noblemen and the Saxon and Hungarian settlers brought by the Hungarian Kingdom.
 In that diploma, the border between the territory granted to the colonists (which forms the border of Câmpulung la Tisa) and the border of Săpânța was established.
 The conflict lasted longer and is mentioned in several other diplomas from Maramures written by historian Ioan Mihalyi de Apsa in 1900.

-A document from 1404 mentions a mill set in motion by the waters of the Săpânta River, which historian Tit Bud specifies to have had two wheels and belonged to the Saint Archangel Michael Monastery in Peri (today on the territory of Ukraine).
+A document from 1404 mentions a mill set in motion by the waters of the Săpânța River, which historian Tit Bud specifies to have had two wheels and belonged to the Saint Archangel Michael Monastery in Peri (today on the territory of Ukraine).

 Săpânța is a very old settlement established in the Middle Ages.
 From the documents of the time, it appears that the inhabitants of the commune settled on the current territory at the beginning of the 13th century.
 Originary from other places with dense population, they came to the land of Maramureș to found a human settlement not with the purpose of colonization, but exercise their rights granted by the Holy Roman governors to deforest targeted areas and transform them into arable land.
 The workmen, being physically gifted people, managed to incorporate large areas into their commune, much larger in extent than any of the neighboring communes.

 Demography

-According to the 1930 population and housing census, 3,727 inhabitants were registered, of which 2,668 Romanians, 998 Jews, 22 Gypsies, 18 Hungarians and 13 Ukrainians.
+According to the 1930 population and housing census, 3,727 inhabitants were registered, of which 2,668 Romanians, 998 Jews, 22 Roma, 18 Hungarians, and 13 Ukrainians.
 In terms of denomination, the population consisted of 2,577 Greek Catholics, 999 Mosaics, 88 Adventists and 29 Orthodox.

-In the 2002 population and housing census, from a total of 3,267 inhabitants, 3,240 were Romanians, 2 Hungarians, 17 Gypsies and 8 Ukrainians.
-By denomination there were 2,936 Orthodox, 257 Seventh-day Adventists, 65 Greek Catholics, 3 Pentecostals, one Roman Catholic and one Reformed Catholic.
+In the 2002 population and housing census, from a total of 3,267 inhabitants, 3,240 were Romanians, 17 Roma, 8 Ukrainians, and 2 Hungarians.
+By denomination there were 2,936 Orthodox, 257 Seventh-day Adventists, 65 Greek Catholics, 3 Pentecostals, one Roman Catholic, and one Reformed Catholic.

-According to the 2021 Population and Housing Census, the population of Săpânta commune amounts to 3,031 inhabitants, an increase compared to the 2011 Population Census, when 2,903 inhabitants were registered.
-Most of the inhabitants are Romanian (96.21%), and for 3.7% the ethnicity is unknown.
+According to the 2021 Population and Housing Census, the population of Săpânța commune amounts to 3,031 inhabitants, an increase compared to the 2011 Population Census, when 2,903 inhabitants were registered.
+Most of the inhabitants are Romanians (96.21%), and for 3.7% the ethnicity is unknown.
 From a confessional point of view, the majority of the inhabitants belong to the Romanian Orthodox Church (83.8%), with minorities of Adventists (7.03%) and Greek Catholics (4.85%), and for 3.86% the affiliation is unknown confessionally.